Zambian nationality law: Post-independence (1964–present)

 On 24 October 1964, Northern Rhodesia gained independence as the Republic of Zambia.
 Under the independence constitution, those who ceased to be British and became Zambian automatically on independence day were persons who had previously been BPPs and had been born in Northern Rhodesia, persons who had been born abroad but whose father acquired, or would have acquired had he not died, nationality at independence.
 Persons who had previously been registered or naturalised in Northern Rhodesia, including wives and widows of persons who had automatically become nationals or would have done so had they not died, were allowed to apply to be registered as nationals of Zambia.
 Those CUKCs and BPPs who did not become nationals of Zambia at independence, including the large Asian community who had been registered in Northern Rhodesia but not born there, retained their status as CUKCs or BPPs if they had been born, registered, or naturalised in a place, or were the wife of someone so described, which remained part of the United Kingdom and its colonies on 24 October 1964.

 Those born after independence, acquired nationality by being born in the territory or aboard an aircraft or ship registered in Zambia or owned by the government, as long as their father was not an enemy alien or did not have diplomatic immunity.
 Children born abroad acquired nationality if their father was a Zambian national who had been born in Zambia.
-Those who were entitled to be registered included legal adoptees, wives of Zambians, persons who were Commonwealth citizens or nationals of the Republic of Ireland, persons who had been born in any African county who were ordinarily a resident in Zambia.
+Those who were entitled to be registered included legal adoptees, wives of Zambians, persons who were Commonwealth citizens or nationals of the Republic of Ireland, persons who had been born in any African country who were ordinarily a resident in Zambia.
 It also had provisions for registration of a person who reached twenty-one years old and one of their parents was Zambian, for example in the case that a child was born abroad to a father who had not been born in Zambia but was a national, or to a Zambian mother if the child would become stateless.

 The constitution had provisions for a nationality law to be drafted and subsequently the 1964 Citizenship Act was passed.
 It affirmed the constitutional provisions and provided rules for naturalisation of persons who met qualifications, had resided in the country for at least five years, and intended to continue their residence.
 As dual nationality was forbidden, naturalisation required applicants to renounce other affiliations.
 It also contained provisions that persons could be denaturalised for obtaining another nationality; disloyalty; consorting with an enemy nation when Zambia was at war; residing abroad for seven or more years continuously without being in government service or employed in an international organisation or registering with the consulate; or having obtained nationality through fraud or concealing relevant facts.